 Before applying, please read our terms and conditions for both erecting scaffolding and hoarding on the public highway.

 - You can apply and pay for a new licence and extend your existing licence online, via the gov.uk website (by opening a new window).

-- You can apply for a new licence and extend your existing licence by post, by downloading the application form at the bottom of this page and returning it, along with the necessary fee and documentation, to the relevant highways office, or request an application form by contacting us via our contact centre.
+- You can apply for a new licence and extend your existing licence by post, by downloading the scaffolding application form, also found at the bottom of this page.
+Please return it, along with the necessary fee and documentation, to the following address: Surrey County Council, Hazel House, Merrow Lane, Guildford, Surrey, GU4 7BQ.
+Alternatively, please request an application form by contacting us via our contact centre.

 Applications for a scaffolding and hoarding licence should be received seven days before the date on which the scaffold/hoarding is to be erected.
 Heavy duty scaffolds will be referred to our Structures Group or to the local Building Control.

 Please note that if you wish to change your existing licence, then you will need to submit a new application form, either online or via the post.